 Working group of the Department of Agriculture and Rural Development propagates about IUU fishing on fishermen's boats.

-Exploiting seafood in the Gulf of Tonkin, but the fishing boat of Mr. Pham Ngoc Tam, numbered TH - 91434 - TS residing in Quang Tien ward (Sam Son city) did not maintain the GSHT signal, frequently disconnecting from the shore station.
-The incident of frequent loss of GSHT signal of the purse seine boat TH - 91434 - TS has been monitored and assessed by the authorities as serious.
+Exploiting seafood in the Gulf of Tonkin, but the fishing boat of Mr. Pham Ngoc Tam, number TH - 91434 - TS residing in Quang Tien ward (Sam Son city) did not maintain the GSHT signal, frequently disconnecting from the shore station.
+The incident of frequent loss of GSHT signal of purse seine boat TH - 91434 - TS has been monitored and assessed by the authorities as serious.

 Officers and soldiers of Sam Son Border Guard Station went to people's houses to mobilize them to sign a commitment to comply with legal regulations on IUU fishing.

-Therefore, the working group of Thanh Hoa Fishing Port Management Board, functional forces and Quang Tien Ward People's Committee contacted and went to the family of the ship owner Pham Ngoc Tam to notify.
-At the same time, propaganda was made so that relatives and family of the ship owner were aware that losing the signal to connect to the GSHT device is one of the violations of Article 35 of Decree 42/2019/ND-CP on handling violations of communication equipment, GSHT equipment on fishing vessels and regulations against IUU fishing.
-Only when receiving the news from the family did the fishermen on the ship know that their ship had lost connection for many days.
+Therefore, the working group of Thanh Hoa Fishing Port Management Board, functional forces and Quang Tien Ward People's Committee contacted and went to the family of ship owner Pham Ngoc Tam to notify.
+At the same time, propaganda was made so that relatives and family of the ship owner are aware that losing the signal to connect to the GSHT device is one of the violations of Article 35 of Decree 42/2019/ND-CP on handling violations of communication equipment, GSHT devices on fishing vessels and regulations against IUU fishing.
+Only when receiving the news from the family, did the fishermen on the ship know that their ship had lost connection for many days.
 After returning to shore, Mr. Nguyen Ngoc Tam's ship was administratively fined tens of millions of VND by the functional forces for not maintaining the monitoring signal while fishing at sea.

 The province focuses on reviewing and checking mining logs.